HISTORY OF MACINTOSH

 At Sun, the early workstations used 70MB then 140MB SCSI hard drives.
 When they’d outlived their usefulness, they could be rewired with a SCSI ribbon cable and reformatted to Mac OS.
 Talk about information explosion.

-In those early years I’d regularly attend the monthly A32 Computer Club meetings in Silicon Valley.
+In those early years, I would regularly attend the monthly A32 Computer Club meetings in Silicon Valley.
 These were attended by fellow geeks who were interested in the Apple 32-bit systems, aka the Motorola 68000-based Macintosh.
 There I got to meet the early Macintosh team and hear how they’d developed a particular system or what they were working on currently.
-Andy Hertzfelt, from the original team showed us “Servant,” an early quasi multi-tasking system for Mac.
+Andy Hertzfeld, from the original team, showed us “Servant,” an early quasi multi-tasking system for Mac.
 I was in heaven.
 Guy Kawasaki would come out to speak.
 He was a regular favorite, always fascinating and funny.

 “Now at the end of my talk I’d like to open it to Q&A or Question and Avoidance.
 You ask the questions and I’ll avoid answering them.”

 I was so into it that I even wrote articles and product reviews for a Macintosh journal at the time.

 In 1987 when I was working at Sun, Apple released Macintosh II, the first color, open architecture, expandable system.
 Just down the hall from me, company co-founder Bill Joy had one on his desk.
 I’d walk by often to drool.
 Apple continued to come out with more powerful systems using faster 680X0 chips, as Sun was doing.
 Additionally, Sun was using the same industrial design company Apple used, the German frogdesign.
 But a marriage between Apple and Sun was not to be.